andrew/ultimate-awesome/README.md

 - [awesome-software-engineer-topics](https://github.com/voxsim/awesome-software-engineer-topics) - A list of useful articles and videos generated from my Instapaper archived list on Software Design, Testing, Public Speaking, etc.
 - [awesome-switch-homebrew](https://github.com/FeralAI/awesome-switch-homebrew) - A curated collection of awesome things related to Nintendo Switch hacking and homebrew.
 - [awesome-simulation](https://github.com/Housz/awesome-simulation) - Resources for Physics based simulation in Computer Graphics 图形学中物理模拟的资源整理.
+- [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-music-listening](https://github.com/ybayle/awesome-music-listening) - Awesome list of websites dedicated to listening to music.
 - [awesome-tweaks](https://github.com/AlfarexGuy2019/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.
 - [awesome-linux-zh](https://github.com/cdoco/awesome-linux-zh) - 🐧 适用于 Linux 下的应用程序，软件，工具和其他材料.